-A server farm is a grouping of servers running MetaFrame Presentation Server that you can manage as a unit, similar in principle to a network domain.
+A server farm is a grouping of computers running Citrix Presentation Server that you can manage as a unit, similar in principle to a network domain.
 When designing server farms, you should keep in mind the goal of providing users with the fastest possible application access while achieving the degree of centralized administration and network security that you need.

-In a MetaFrame Presentation Server deployment including the Web Interface, communication is conducted using both the ICA and HTTP protocols, among three different points: the computer running MetaFrame Presentation Server, a server running the Web Interface, and a client device with a Web browser and client.
+In a Citrix Presentation Server deployment including the Web Interface, communication is conducted using both the ICA and HTTP protocols, among three different points: the computer running Citrix Presentation Server, a server running the Web Interface, and a client device with a Web browser and client.

-In a MetaFrame Presentation Server deployment, you can configure encryption using either:
+In a Citrix Presentation Server deployment, you can configure encryption using either of the following:

-- Citrix SSL Relay - · Secure Gateway
+- Citrix SSL Relay - Secure Gateway

-The Citrix SSL Relay component is integrated into MetaFrame Presentation Sever.
-The Secure Gateway is provided on the MetaFrame Presentation Server Components CD.
+The Citrix SSL Relay component is integrated into Citrix Presentation Sever.
+The Secure Gateway is provided on the Citrix Presentation Server Components CD.